LiuYuancheng/OpenStack_VM_Testing/README.md

-##### Task 1: VM image testing.
+##### Task 1: VM Image Testing.

- This task is aiming to test all 36 public VM image in NCL OpenStack[Beta] platfrom and create a VM image manual.
+This task is aiming to test all 36 public VM images in NCL OpenStack [Beta] platform and create a VM image manual.
 For each VM image, below contents are needed to list down:

 - VM type: Linux/Windows.
 (32bit/64bit)
 - VM OS + version+ UI state: (ubuntu 18.04, CentOS)
 - VM image CPU min limit config.
 - VM image RAM min limit config
 - VM image Hard disk min limit config.
 - VM remote access config.
-(Such as ssh/RDP enabled ? )
+(Such as SSH/RDP/VNC enabled ?)
-- VM login detail.
+- VM login detail. (username/password)
 - VM network interface config detail.
-(Such as interface number, Ipv4 config: DHCP/Fix static)
+(Such as network interface number, Ipv4 config: DHCP/Fix static)
 - VM image lib/tool included: (openssl, python3.x, docker, g++ ...)

-If we have the list for all the public VM, the customer can check and find the correct image with the login detail based on their requirement instead of sending message to Biz team to ask these basic questions such what the VM log in password.
+By checking the list for all the public VM, the customer can find the correct image with the login detail based on their requirement instead of sending message to NCL Biz-Team to ask these basic questions such what the VM log in password.

- Expected workload: 1.5 day/week, total 10 weeks.
+ Expected workload: `1.5 day/week, total 10 weeks.`

-##### Task 2: VM image creation.
+##### Task 2: VM Image Creation.

-After intern get familiar about the testing, they can try to create some VM images.
-Such as some lite linux OS for IOT:
+After the intern has got familiar about the testing, they can try to create some VM images, such as some lite Linux OS for IOT:

 - raspberry pi OS: raspbian 32bit/64bit
 - raspberry pi OS: noobs 32bit
 - raspberry pi OS: Ubuntu 16/18/Lite
 - raspberry pi OS: CentOS 6/7
-- BeagleBone Black OS: Debian-C 1.0/2.0/3.0
+- BeagleBone Black OS: Debian-C
 - BeagleBone Black OS: fedora

- In this part the intern will test the customized VM image upload and usage part in our do and create report about the detail steps about how to build these images.
-The created VM can be used in the future OT/IOT security testbed.
+The intern will test the customized VM image upload and usage part in OpenStack[Beta] and create a report about the detail steps for how to build these images.
+The created VM images can be used in the future OT/IOT security testbed.

- Expected work load: 0.5 day/week ,total 6 weeks.
+ Expected work load: `0.5 day/week ,total 6 weeks`.